timchown/address-accountability/draft-chown-address-accountability.md

    accountability for IPv6 traffic in university campus sites, but the same rationale is likely to apply elsewhere.

-   While the sources of data that may be used for such purposes (e.g. state on routers or switches) is generally not available to general users of the network, it is available to administrators of the network.
+   While the sources of data that may be used for such purposes (e.g., state on routers or switches) is generally not available to general users of the network, it is available to administrators of the network.

    The use of privacy mechanisms, e.g.,  RFC 8191, gives the greatest benefit when the addresses are being observed by external third parties.

+   The introduction of randomised MAC addresses for devices is designed to be privacy-enhancing for users, whether used only in the probing messages when seeking to join a network, or for associating to a network to use it.
+Such randomisation may have an impact on address accountability models.

 # Conclusions